HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 ![fusion_example](./pictures/fusion_example.png)

-Then we use `SelfSupVolumeFusion` to pretrain a 3D UNet, run the following command:
+Then we use `VolumeFusion` to pretrain a 3D UNet, run the following command:

 ```bash
 pymic_train config/luna_pretrain/unet3d_volumefusion.cfg